Bartleby2718/mod_wsgi-python-upgraded/README.md

 ```
 5. Memory
   - I'm not sure if this helps, but allocating more resource to Docker or a VM might help.
 I didn't realize that I had allocated only 2GB to Docker Desktop.
-6.
+6. Incremental commits
+  - Now that I have finished refactoring, I think I should have broken down `Dockerfile` into multiple modular instructions because it helps speeds up the build process by using the cached layers.

 ### Building OpenSSL from source
-- There is a very useful tutorial on HowtoForge: https://www.howtoforge.com/tutorial/how-to-install-openssl-from-source-on-linux.
-- Basically, it can be divided into a few steps:
+- There is a [very useful tutorial on HowtoForge](https://www.howtoforge.com/tutorial/how-to-install-openssl-from-source-on-linux).
+Basically, it can be divided into a few steps:
 0) Determine which version to download and temporarily set an environment variable.
 [Python 3.7 requires OpenSSL 1.0.2+](https://github.com/python/cpython/blob/43364a7ae01fbe4288ef42622259a0038ce1edcc/setup.py#L414), and it seems like [there was a small change in OpenSSL 1.1.0](https://wiki.openssl.org/index.php/Compilation_and_Installation).
 1) `cd` into the directory you want to download OpenSSL tar file.
 2) Use `wget` or `curl` to download the tar file.